Problem Package Format

 Default Output Validator Specification

-The default output validator is essentially a beefed-up diff.
-In its default mode, it tokenizes the files to compare and compares them token by token.
+The default output validator is essentially a beefed-up diff that can be used in the common case where the output validator needs only compare the output of a submitted program against a trusted judge reference solution.
+In its default mode, it tokenizes the output and answer files and compares them token by token.
 It supports the following command-line arguments to control how tokens are compared.

 Arguments Description